Early Life and Education of George Clooney: A Complete Timeline

 In 1995, George Clooney purchased a 7,354-square-foot house in Los Angeles through his George Guilfoyle Trust.

-In April 2006, George Clooney spent ten days in Chad and Sudan with his father to create the TV special "A Journey to Darfur" reflecting the situation of Darfur's refugees.
+In April 2006, George Clooney spent ten days in Chad and Sudan with his father to film the TV special 'A Journey to Darfur,' which highlighted the plight of Darfur's refugees and advocated for action.
+The documentary was broadcast on American cable TV, as well as in the UK and France.

 2006: Death of Max the Pig